Facts about Post-traumatic Stress Disorder

 substantially improve symptoms.
 Many people with PTSD find that supportive therapy (either individual or group) is also

 helpful.
 Family therapy can help reduce stress on all family members and help develop strategies for managing chronic

-used to relieve depression.
-Antianxiety and sedative drugs are sometimes prescribed to reduce anxiety and agitation,
+to relieve depression.
+Antianxiety and sedative drugs are sometimes prescribed to reduce anxiety and agitation, and to

 hallucinations or delusions.